Fine-tuning Foundation Models

 The multihead replay finetuning prevent catastrophic forgetting that occurs sometimes during the naive fine-tuning.
 It usually leads to a more robust and stable model.
 It is recommended to use this protocol to fine-tune any materials project foundation model.

-To finetune one of the mace-mp-0 foundation model, you can use the mace_run_train script with the extra argument --foundation_model=model_type
+To finetune one of the mace-mp-0 foundation model, you can use the mace_run_train script with the extra argument --foundation_model=model_type.

 Naive Fine-tuning